-- minterm for each combination of the variables that produces a 1 in the function and then taking the OR of all those terms.
+- minterm for each combination of the variables that produces a 1 in the function and then taking the AND of all those terms.

-- maxterm for each combination of the variables that produces a 0 in the function and then taking the AND of all those terms.
+- maxterm for each combination of the variables that produces a 0 in the function and then taking the OR of all those terms.